encode/starlette/docs/middleware.md

 ## SessionMiddleware

 Adds signed cookie-based HTTP sessions.
-Session information is readable but not modifiable.
+Session cookie information is user readable but not user modifiable, the data stored is ***not*** encrypted.

 Access or modify the session data using the `request.session` dictionary interface.